Polish police find body of young Syrian near Belarus border

 The crisis is creating another point of tension between the West and Belarus, and by extension with its closest ally: Russia.

-Though Russia this week sent nuclear-capable strategic bombers and paratroopers to patrol over Belarus, Russian President Vladimir Putin denied allegations of being involved in creating the flow of migrants to Europe.
+Though Russia this week sent nuclear-capable strategic bombers and paratroopers to patrol over Belarus in a show of support, Russian President Vladimir Putin denied allegations of being involved in creating the flow of migrants to Europe.

 “I want everyone to know that we have nothing to do with it.
 Everyone is trying to impose any responsibility on us for any reason and for no reason at all,” Putin said in excerpts released Saturday of an interview with state television that is to be broadcast in full on Sunday.